 How can Presbyopia be corrected

 People who are not keen on surgical procedures can opt for eyeglasses, such as bifocal glasses, progressive glasses and reading glasses.
 Bifocal eyeglasses have a distance vision prescription at the top part of the lens and a near vision prescription at the lower section of the lens.Progressive eyeglasses provide something similar, but with a smooth progression of power between the top and bottom for viewing intermediate distances.
 Meanwhile, reading glasses are suitable for people who spend a lot of time focusing on close-up material.

 2. Contact Lenses

-lenses can be used.
+Multifocal contact lenses with variations in power can be used to correct near, intermediate and far vision.
+However, for correction of presbyopia, monovision lenses can be used.
 One eye wears a near visionlens and the other eye wears a distance vision lens.

-Laser Vision Correction for presbyopia is a form of laser vision correction surgery that changes the shape of the eye’s cornea to create different power zones for seeing at
+Laser Vision Correction for presbyopia is a form of laser vision correction surgery that changes the shape of the eye’s cornea to create different power zones for seeing at different distances.

 For now, LASIK & TransPRK can provide a monovision treatment for distance and correction for some near tasks.
 The procedure will correct your dominant eye for distance vision and your non-dominant eye with some near vision ability.
 Before undergoing the laser surgery, you can do a contact lens trial to find out if monovision would be suitable for you.
 However, please bear in mind that Laser Vision Correction cannot prevent the natural aging process of the lens.